rachelsfba/CavTutor/README.md

 Project Description
 ===
 CavTutor is a web application for CS 4501: Internet Scale Application meant to illustrate concepts of scalability and best-practice full stack development for Internet-based applications.
-Our application will provide basic functionality to connect tutors with tutees for courses at any arbitrary instituion.
+Our application will provide basic functionality to connect tutors with tutees for courses at any arbitrary institution.

 Authors
 ===